mathe30/Penguins_Land/index.md

 - You will find the rules and the links when you will click the [Joining link](https://t.me/joinchat/AAAAAFHhzZN7-LtiiwDp3g )

-- Any rules breaking migh end up a ban
+- Any rules breaking might end up with a ban

-- Have Fun
+- By the way , Only English is allowed

+- If you will not speak english there , don't bother joining